 - Embedded SQL Server CE: Every test run will have its own database file with up to 4 GB of data.
 It can store a test log with up to 4 million sessions with the average session size (excluding the response body) up to 1 KB.

 - SQL Server: Provide your SQL Server to store virtually unlimited test logs.

-5. If SQL Server is selected, enter an SQL Server Connection String property or
+5. Click the box in the property grid to bring up the connection string dialog5.
+If SQL Server is selected, enter a SQL Server Connection String property or ...

 - Click Create/Check DB.
 If you use a new database, all tables and other database objects will be created automatically.
-If use an existing database, the connection will be verified.
+If using an existing database, the connection will be verified.

 - If you selected All during step #2, then most of your data storage will be occupied by the request/response bodies that are stored in the test log.
 You can reduce the amount of stored data by selecting one of the purge options:

 SQL Server Notes:

 - The user specified in the Login section should be a database owner (dbo) to have sufficient permissions to create tables and other objects as well as insert and update data.
 If you specified a new database, the user should have permission to create databases.

 - The network connection between the StresStimulus controller and SQL Server should be fast enough to transmit real-time insert transactions.
 VPN or WiFi networks maybe not fast enough.
 If StresStimulus determines that the network connection slows down the test execution, it will stop the test and display a slow connection error message.